Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Data Dredging:** It is the statistical manipulation of data in order to find patterns which can be presented as statistically significant, when in reality there is no underlying effect.

 **Data Parallelism:** it is a common architecture for distributed training where you run the same model and computation on every device.
 But train each of them using different training samples.
 Each device computes loss and gradients based on training samples it sees.
 Then we update the models' parameters using these gradients.
 The updated model is then used in the next round of computation.

+**Embedding:** is a map from our collection of items to some finite dimensional vector space.
+They are commonly used to represent input features in machine learning problems.

 **Extrapolation::** means to generalize outside the bounds of what we’ve previously seen.